Raspberry Chia Jam

 A spoon lifting some raspberry chia jam out of a jar.

-• Big, bright flavor.
-Between the sweet tang of raspberries, the zing of the lemon juice, and just a hint of honey, this easy recipe will have your taste buds singing.
+• Fresher fruit flavor.
+It doesn’t get any fresher than this homemade version.
+With the sweet tang of raspberries, the zing of the lemon juice, and just a hint of honey, it will have your taste buds singing.

 Labeled ingredients for raspberry chia jam.